 Awards

 The Guild recognizes member’s success in a number of ways.
-The maker of any image or print given a score of 26 to 27.5 points is awarded a Honourable Mention certificate.
+The maker of any image given a score of 26 to 27.5 points is awarded a Honourable Mention certificate.
 28 or 28.5 points is awarded a Merit certificate.
 An Honour certificate is awarded for a score of 29 to 30 points.
 Special awards are also presented annually to members gaining the highest cumulative points in each category.
 In the spring of each year, the Guild holds the Annual Trophy Competition.
-Entries here are restricted to images or prints which obtained 20 or more points in one of the season’s competitions.
+Entries here are restricted to images which obtained 20 or more points in one of the season’s competitions.
 Special trophies are awarded in each category.

 Nova Scotia Bird Society Competition Rules